 Who is Mirjam Yeboah?

 I am Mirjam Yeboah (she/they), a queer, Fennoswedish-Ghanaian costume designer, textile artist and educator based in Helsinki.
 I grew up in a creative family in Kirkkonummi and graduated with a BA in Fashion Design and Global Education from the University of Lapland, Rovaniemi, in 2016.
-I have since worked in various projects in fashion, costume and the multidisciplinary art fields.
+I have since worked in various projects in fashion, costume and multidisciplinary art fields.

+My art practice conveys a strong vision and I currently focus on textile based installations and soft sculptures.
 My work is rooted in the complexities of hybridity, belonging, and transformation.
-I explore liminal spaces—those thresholds between identities, experiences, and states of being.
+I explore liminal spaces—thresholds between identities, experiences, and states of being.
 I decolonize the body and relish in mysticism.

 The body, as I see it, is both a vessel for magic and a site of physicality: sensual, mutable, political.
 Through the softness of textiles, I shape forms that are familiar yet strange, inviting viewers into a space of recognition, comfort, and quiet questioning.
 My sculptures are not direct representations, but embodied suggestions—fragments of memory, gesture, and emotion.